plenigo/plenigo_wordpress_plugin/readme.txt

 Order title format to use.

 **Product Type**
 Type of the product going to be sold.
-This is importent for the tax rate that will be selected.
+This is important for the tax rate that will be selected.

 == Frequently Asked Questions ==